 There are two things that make this letter valuable in a special way for you as a young believer.
-First, all attention is drawn towards the glory of Christ’s Person.
+First, all attention is drawn toward the glory of the Person of Christ.
 This glory is expressed in various ways in different relationships.
 You will see Him as the Son of the Father’s love in whom dwells the fullness of Godhead (Col 1:13,19); you will see Him as the Creator and Sustainer of all things (Col 1:16-17); and you will see Him as the Savior and Head of His body, the church (Col 1:14,18).

-The intent of this letter is that you receive teachings from the things mentioned in it and begin to reflect on them.
+The purpose of this letter is that you receive teachings from the things mentioned in it and reflects on them.
 The result, no doubt, is that your heart and your eyes will be filled with the glory of the Lord Jesus.
 I can assure you that eventually your soul will be overflowing with gratitude, joy and confidence.

 However there are some hints in the letter, namely, in chapter 2.
-There for instance you read about philosophy (Col 2:8), of Jewish rituals (Col 2:16-17), and worship of angels (Col 2:18).
+There for instance you read about philosophy (Col 2:8), of Jewish rituals (Col 2:16-17) and of worship of the angels (Col 2:18).
 They are elements both from paganism and from Judaism.
-There was only one way that the evil that has been done by these mistakes could be undone and that is by visualizing the entire glory of Christ.
+There was only one way that the evil that has been done by these mistakes could be undone and that is by showing the entire glory of Christ.
 Whoever gets to know this glory will never need to have anything to do with errors.

 Paul himself had never been in Colossae (Col 2:1).
 However, he didn’t think: ‘It is the church of Epaphras; let him handle the matter.’
 Paul was conscious that he was the servant of the entire church.
 He was also aware that it was not his church but the church of Christ.
 It is this awareness that gave him an ardent love for the church.
 When the enemy attacked the church by trying to introduce heresies, he went into action.
 False teachings are the masterly means to destroy the church – even to the extent of assaulting Christ, for in fact Christ and the church are one.